Please read carefully

 ii) Our commitment to you: At Fast Track Reclaim we constantly strive to provide a high standard of service, but there may be occasions when you, as our customer, are dissatisfied.
 We take all customer complaints seriously within our company, and want to hear your concerns in order to further improve our service in the future.
 This document outlines what you should do if you wish to make a complaint, and also our commitment to you.

-iii) What you should do: You can make a complaint in writing- by letter, fax or email, or verbally over the telephone.
+iii) What you should do: You can make a complaint in writing- by letter, email, verbally over the telephone or in person at the below address.
 You should explain the facts in a logical order and remember to provide our reference number to enable us to locate your details and look into your concerns as soon as possible.
-Our contact details are at the head of this document, or we can be emailed at firstname.lastname@example.org
+Our contact details are: Complaints Department, Fast Track Reclaim, Fast Track House, Pearson Way, Stockton-on-Tees TS17 6PT, Tel: 0845 459 8895, or we can be emailed at email@example.com

 iv) What we will do-